All Products

 NAME CLASS HOSTS ADDRESS PORTS AGE

-3. After you deploy the preceding resources, you can send requests to the / and /home paths to access the specified host.
-The NGINX Ingress controller automatically routes your requests to the sample-app and test-app applications based on the URL paths of the requests.
-You can obtain information about the requests to each application from the nginx_ingress_controller_request metric in Managed Service for Prometheus.
+After the deployment is successful, you can access the host using the / and /home paths.
+The NGINX Ingress controller automatically routes your requests to the sample-app and test-app applications based on the request paths.
+You can query the nginx_ingress_controller_requests metric in Alibaba Cloud Prometheus to retrieve information about requests to each application.

-Step 3: Convert Managed Service for Prometheus metrics to metrics supported by HPA
+Step 3: Convert Prometheus metrics to HPA-compatible metrics

 rules: